mikkocaguiat/mikkocaguiat-tech/README.md

 ###### Sat May 2 22:41:00 CST 2020

-This is my personal journal as i make this website.
+This is my personal journal as I build this website.
 As i am wrting this i have already made my home page yet i still need edit it to fit my preferred design. i have finished the navbar and footer. yet i still need to tweak some parts of it.

 ###### Sun May 3 01:42:06 CST 2020